Often researchers receive their processed data in the form of a Scaffold

 Scaffold assigns probabilities to search engine peptide identifications using either the PeptideProphet or LFDR algorithm and protein identifications using the ProteinProphet algorithm.
 This allows users to filter identifications at the peptide and protein level by probability.
 Additionally, if a decoy search was performed Scaffold allows users to filter by FDR thresholds.
 Finally, the minimum number of peptides filter allows users to require a minimum number of peptides to be identified.

 Dropdown menus allow for probability based filtering.
 Achieved thresholds are displayed in the FDR dashboard found in the lower left corner of the program

 Scaffold also provides filtering based on required modifications (using the Req Mods filter) or protein name or accession number (using the Search box).
 To access more advanced filtering options, select the Advanced Filter button (magnifying glass).

 Additional filters are located next to the Display Options dropdown

 Scaffold has the ability to add gene ontology terms via two methods.
 The first involves querying the NCBI GO term database and is built into Scaffold.
-To do this make sure the NCBI option is selected using the Edit > Edit GO Term Options > GO Annotation Databases dialog.
-Then, the annotations can be added using the Experiment > Add NCBI Annotations option.
+To do this make sure the NCBI option is selected using the Edit > Edit Annotation Options dialog.
+Then, the annotations can be added using the Experiment > Add or Edit Annotations... option.
+Make sure the Go Terms source button is selected and choose the desired option fro the dropdown menu.
 The second GO term source is the EBI’s GO term knowledge base.
 Users can add organism specific files to Scaffold and gain GO annotations that way.
 For detailed instructions see this link.

 Scaffold or Q+/Q+S?